Reappointment, Tenure, CCE, and Promotion

 Adjuncts who receive three-year appointments shall be considered for a subsequent three-year appointment, subject to a comprehensive review of the adjunct’s performance and an assessment of the fiscal and programmatic needs of the department and/or the college.
 Adjuncts will be notified on or before May 15th of the third year of their current three-year appointment concerning reappointment or non-reappointment for a successive three-year period.

-Beginning in Fall 2019 Baruch College launched Interfolio, an online environment to manage academic personnel processes for full-time faculty.
+Baruch College has adopted Interfolio’s Review, Promotion & Tenure (RPT), an online environment to manage academic personnel processes for full-time faculty.
 Interfolio technology will facilitate faculty personnel processes online, greatly reduces the volume of paper, and make the review process significantly easier for faculty, administrators, committee members, Department Chairs, and external reviewers alike.
-Over the next two years, all full-time faculty academic personnel actions will be phased-in to the Interfolio environment.
-This includes: academic leaves, tenure and promotion, promotion to Professor, Certificate of Continuous Employment, Pre-Tenure Review, Clinical and Distinguished Professor appointments, and annual reappointments.
-Support and information can be found online at Interfolio and through the Office of Academic Administration in the Associate Provost Office for further information on this exciting process.
+Full-time faculty academic personnel actions such as academic leaves, tenure and promotion, promotion to Professor, Certificate of Continuous Employment, Pre-Tenure Review, Clinical and Distinguished Professor appointments, annual reappointments, and adjunct three-year appointments are processed in Interfolio’s RPT.

 We in Academic Administration are here to support you and ensure a smooth transition to Interfolio.